 Though it exists very much for the food industry and not for tourists, it’s also become something of a tourist attraction in its own right.
 The shops and their wares are fascinating, and really what better souvenir is there than those realistic life-size pieces of plastic sushi?

-Kappabashi is named for the kappa, a kind of gremlin-like spirit in Japanese folklore.
+Kappabashi is associated with the kappa, a kind of gremlin-like spirit in Japanese folklore.
 Kawaii (cute) Kappa mascots are all over the place, and there’s a more serious statue in a recess halfway along the street.
 For more on kappa and other yokai (folklore spirits & monsters), see here

 Kappabashi’s a short walk from Tawaramachi Station on the Ginza Line.